 3. Check your console pages

 Visit your Google Search Console panel of the website and inspect the homepage.
 After it crawls, click on “Test Live URL”, then again click on “View Crawled Page”.
-A new side window will appear from the right on your screen showing the crawled page by GoogleBot.
-If this page is in Japanese, it clarifies that your website is hacked.
+A new side window will appear from the right on your screen, showing the crawled page by GoogleBot.
+If this page is Japanese, it clarifies that your website has been hacked.